Offending too serious for lesser order sentence, says judge

 A former Northland prison officer has been sentenced to six months' home detention for firearms offences.

-Heemi Corkery, 54, was a prison officer at Northland Region Corrections Facility, Ngawha, up until March last year, when he was charged for possessing a prohibited firearm (a 0.62mm rifle) and five prohibited magazines.
+Heemi Corkery, 54, was a prison officer at Northland Region Corrections Facility, Ngawha, up until March last year, when he was charged for possessing a prohibited firearm (a 0.62mm rifle) and five prohibited magazines - four of them for self-loading rifles.

 He was also charged with threatening to kill, in relation to a later discovered text message he sent his wife.